Low regularity Sobolev well-posedness for Vlasov--Poisson: Uniqueness of Solution

+By the uniqueness of $L^2$ solutions to the transport equation, which is a result due to DiPerna and Lions \cite{DPL}, we see that $f=f_0\circ\Phi_t^{-1}$, which show that the claim is true. }

 We now prove uniqueness.
 It follows the proof of Theorem 2.1 in the paper \cite{Loeper}, with minor modifications.
-Suppose that there are two solutions, $f_1$ and $f_2$, with initial data $f_0$.
+Suppose that there are two solutions, $f_1$ and $f_2$ in the time interval $t\in [0,T]$, with initial data $f_0$.
+(The case of negative times can be considered similarly.)
 For simplicity, we assume from now on that $f_{0} \ge 0$.
 It is clarified in \cite[Section 4]{Loeper} that the non-negativity assumption is not necessary at all.
 Let be the corresponding characteristic flow for $i=1,2$.
 We aim to estimate the following quantity:

 Differentiating in time, we have

 By the Cauchy--Schwarz inequality, $\vert A_1\vert\leq P(t)$.
 On the other hand, $A_2$ is bounded by

 From \cite[Theorem 2.9]{Loeper}, we can estimate $T_1(t)$ as